 Back then, I lived on Beach Road in Sea Point and every morning car pooled with other consultants along the coast passing Table View, Boulbergstrand, and Melkbosstrand.
 Politically, the 1980s in South Africa were extremely volatile, so getting to the plant was often fraught with stress and multiple security checks.

 “The resistance of the mid-1980s destroyed utterly the ‘total strategy’ tactics of the Botha government.
 The campaign to win hearts and minds was in tatters, with thousands in detention and an occupying army in the townships …”

 The final approach involved walking a half mile over sand dunes patrolled by Eskom machine gun carrying security guards with German Shepard police dogs.
 I haven’t forgotten those tense times.
 The daily Koeberg “drill” was many things – never blasé!

 Beyond Koeberg sprawled over the hills there were breathtaking fields of pollen-laden wildflowers thick with blossoms frequented by bumblebees.
 In the midst of heavy buzzing, human hay fever sneezes were also audible.
 One photographer wearing shorts complained about his bee stings.

 South Africa’s dreamlike wildflower fields are popular with photographers and there were some photo shoots in process.
 One photographer was taking pictures of a semi-naked model seductively draped in front of a cluster of vivid blossoms.

 Sweet floral fragrances filled the spring air creating an intoxicating atmosphere more alluring than any perfume!
-I spent a few hours wandering through the flower fields and then drove to nearby Darling for lunch and a tour of their annual Wildflower Show.
+I spent a few hours wandering through the flower fields and then drove to nearby town of Darling for lunch and their annual Wildflower Show.

 I stopped for a leisurely lunch at a cafè and charcuterie called The Flying Pig.
 In addition to their popular pork dishes they served a variety of delicious sandwiches, pastries, coffee, and homemade juices.
 I sat outside in the sun enjoying the garden.